 The Tacoma, yes, I didn’t forget.
 That’s the main reason for this COAL.

 With Debbie’s 3/4 acre of old growth trees and brush and TIP’s 2/3 acre of old growth trees and brush, the PT Cruiser was doing its best hauling brush, tree debris, and leaves to the dump.
-But 13 year old failing Chrysler parts, damage from falling branches, and the plethora of spider webs (and spiders) always found inside it after weekends of hauling brush (even after a through vacuuming) led me to Morristown Toyota one Tuesday morning in 2013.
+But 13 year old aging and starting-to-fail Chrysler parts, roof and side damage from heavy falling white pine branches (dumb of me to park under it is a snow storm), and the plethora of spider webs (and spiders) always found inside it after weekends of hauling brush (even after a through vacuuming) led me to Morristown Toyota one June Tuesday morning in 2013.

 I had always recommended Hondas and Toyotas to relatives and friends and yet, I had never had a Toyota.
 When I asked my RAM pickup driving mechanic what cars he recommended, he answered “Honda or Toyota.”
 When I told him I wanted a pickup truck, he said “Toyota.”
 A RAM driving man of few words.

 This is a 2013 Tacoma double cab long bed in spruce mica (aka dark dark green).
 It is 18.5 feet long, has a 140.6 inch wheelbase, and a 44 foot turning radius.
-When I go to the supermarket, I usually take the Miata.
-It’s easier.
+When I go to the supermarket, parking is easier if I take the Miata.

 The Tacoma has a 4.0-liter DOHC EFI V6, 24-valve aluminum block, an aluminum alloy head with VVT-i.
 It develops 236 hp at 5,200 rpm, and 266 lb.-ft. of torque at 4,000 rpm.
 The differential is 3.727 and the automatic’s fifth gear ratio is .72.
 It weighs 4,220 pounds.